microsoft/AirSim/docs/multi_vehicle.md

 ## VehicleConfigName Property

 Another property that you can set is `VehicleConfigName`.
 This allows you to specify name of section in [settings.json](settings.md) that will have configuration for your vehicle.
-By default sections with names "Pixhawk", "SimpleFlight" and "RosFlight" are automatically created and used if you had only one vehicle in the environment.
+By default sections with names "PX4", "SimpleFlight" and "RosFlight" are automatically created and used if you had only one vehicle in the environment.
 However if you have multiple vehicles then you might want to create multiple sections, one for each vehicle.
-For example, if you have two Pixhawk vehicles in SITL, then you may create two section in settings.json like below.
+For example, if you have two PX4 vehicles in SITL, then you may create two section in settings.json like below.
 Notice that we are also specifying two different ports for RPC server so we can control vehicles independently.
-Now you can set `VehicleConfigName` for one of the FlyingPawn to "Pixhawk_1" and other to "Pixhawk_2".
+Now you can set `VehicleConfigName` for one of the FlyingPawn to "PX4_1" and other to "PX4_2".

 ```
 {
-  "Pixhawk_1": {
+  "PX4_1": {
-    "FirmwareName": "Pixhawk",
+    "FirmwareName": "PX4",
     "SitlIp": "127.0.0.1",
     "SitlPort": 14556,
     "UdpIp": "127.0.0.1",